openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

 Congratulations, you are now authenticated to the OpenShift server.
 The OpenShift master includes a built-in OAuth server.
 Developers and administrators obtain OAuth access tokens to authenticate themselves to the API.
 By default your authorization token will last for 24 hours.
-There is more information about the login command and its configuration in the [OpenShift Documentation](https://docs.openshift.org/cli_reference/get_started_cli.html#basic-setup-and-login).

 ### Using a project